richafnu/Viva/Viva/glint/setup/ad-hoc-survey.md

 ## Cadence for Ad Hoc surveys

 Ad Hoc surveys are unplanned.
 They aren't part of your original Viva Glint survey program design.
-Deliver an unscheduled -Ad Hoc- survey at a piviotal time when employees need support mechanisms in place and their feedback is essential.
+Deliver an unscheduled -Ad Hoc- survey at a pivotal time when employees need support mechanisms in place and their feedback is essential.

 ## What people need at work to remain happy and successful

 People need these assurances at work:
 - To feel valued and confident about the future of their organization, and their place in it.